Yihui-Peng/EasySave/README.md

 ## License
-This project is part of a university assignment and is not licensed for public use or distribution.
+This project is part of a university assignment and is intended for academic use only.
+It is not licensed for public use or distribution.

 ## Authors and Acknowledgment
 This project was jointly developed by: